 The team from Polish town Ustroń do not let their ambitions to dwindle, setting themselves new, even bigger challenges.
-Now it’s time for Rally New Zealand – for Kajetanowicz this means competition on fifth continent, after Europe, South America, Asia and Africa.
+Now it’s time for Rally New Zealand – for Kajetanowicz this means competition on sixth continent, after Europe, South America, North America, Asia and Africa.
 New Zealand returns to the World Rally Championship calendar after ten years’ absence.
 The fans and competitors love this event for its spectacular gravel roads in picturesque locations.

 This is not the first overseas venture for Kajetanowicz in 2022.
 In his first outing in African Safari Rally, arguably the toughest rally in the world, he claimed a spectacular victory.
 Kajto finished the Croatian and Portuguese rounds in runner-up spot, scoring also points in Estonia.
 His excellent performance promises another good result but it is important to remember that the first outing in a completely new rally always means a huge challenge.